cg-cnu/vscode-codetags/tutorial.md

 [Better
 Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)
 by [Aaron Bond](https://marketplace.visualstudio.com/publishers/aaron-bond)
-makes your comments beautify.
-You can configure it to work with codetags.
+makes your comments more meaningful.
+You can configure it to work with codetags by setting different color for each codetag.

 ```json
 // The color of the line of your codetags